Rob Kelly

 How good is your diversity statement?
-I asked my team to send me some of the best diversity statement samples they could find.
+I asked my team to send me some of the best examples of diversity statements they could find.

 They reviewed the Fortune 100 Best Workplaces for Diversity list and also Googled “Most Diverse Companies.”